28th February 2019

 Everything at The Ickworth country house hotel has been designed with tiny travellers in mind, which is great news for Amy Hopkins and her 11-month old daughter, Annie

 I had a good feeling about The Ickworth before I’d even set foot inside.
-As we pulled up to the country mansion, I noticed the front door was flanked by a doggie water bowl and a collection of wellies ranging in size from dinky toddler boots to great big daddy-sized ones.
+As my husband and I pulled up to the country mansion, I noticed the front door was flanked by a doggie water bowl and a collection of wellies ranging in size from dinky toddler boots to great big daddy-sized ones.
 The Ickworth seemed to be saying ‘dogs and kids welcome!’, which was a relief given that we had brought both.

 Surrounded by rolling Suffolk countryside, the hotel is the east wing of The Ickworth, a Georgian palace that was once home to the Marquess of Bristol and is now jointly owned by the National Trust.
 Inside, it’s every bit as grand as you’d expect an 18th century ancestral home to be, with high ceilings, log fires and mahogany furniture, offset by impressive modern art.
 This hardly sounds like a place that’s going to appreciate clumsy little legs and sticky fingers, like the ones belonging to our 11-month old daughter Annie, but the atmosphere is reassuringly relaxed.
 In fact, children (especially those under ten) are not just tolerated, they are encouraged.
 Yes, the period decor is grand, but it is clearly used to being clambered on.
 Bibs and sippy cups wait in the restaurants and toy chests containing teddies, building bricks and books line the stately corridors.
 This is a lived-in, laidback grandeur.